History of California before 1900: Pre-Columbian history (c. 13,000 BC – 1530 AD)

 The staple foods then used by other indigenous American tribes, corn and/or potatoes, would not grow without irrigation in California's typically short three- to five-month wet season and nine-to seven-month dry season.
 Despite this, the natural abundance of California and the environmental management techniques developed by its tribes over millennia allowed for the highest population density in the Americas north of Mexico.
 The indigenous people practiced various forms of forest gardening in the forests, grasslands, mixed woodlands, and wetlands, ensuring that desired food and medicine plants continued to be available.
 The Native Americans controlled fire on a regional scale to create a low-intensity fire ecology which prevented larger, catastrophic fires and sustained a low-density "wild" agriculture in loose rotation.

-By burning underbrush and grass, the Native Americans revitalized patches of land whose regrowth provided fresh shoots to attract food animals.
-In a primitive example of permaculture, a form of fire-stick farming was used to periodically clear areas of old growth, which in turn encouraged new growth.
+In what we now recognize as permaculture, a form of fire-stick farming was used to periodically clear areas of old growth, which in turn encouraged new growth.
+Archaeological research in collaboration with the Amah Mutsun in central coastal California has established that for more than a millennium, they used landscape features like streams, ridges, rocky areas, and past cultural burns to control the size and intensity of surface burns.
+This enhanced the productivity and availability of important resources such as grasslands, nuts, tubers, and berries, and produced excellent forage in following years whose regrowth attracted culturally important game.

-The high and rugged Sierra Nevada mountains located behind the Great Basin Desert east of California, extensive forests and mountains in the north, the rugged and harsh Sonoran Desert and Mojave Desert in the south and the Pacific Ocean to the west effectively isolated California from easy trade or tribal interactions with indigenous populations on the rest of the continent, delaying the damages of colonial-settler arrival until the Spanish missions, the Gold Rush, and Euro-American invasion.
+The high and rugged Sierra Nevada mountains located behind the Great Basin Desert east of California, extensive forests and mountains in the north, the rugged and harsh Sonoran Desert and Mojave Desert in the south and the Pacific Ocean to the west effectively isolated California from easy trade or tribal interactions with indigenous populations on the rest of the continent, delaying the damages of colonial-settler arrival and the resultant Spanish missions, Gold Rush, and Euro-American invasion, until Gaspar de Portolá and missionary Junípero Serra led the first major Spanish land expedition to "Alta California" in 1769.

 The few trade connections that were made outside of the Californias were between Yuman language speaking tribes and other Yuman groups along the Colorado and Gila Rivers in Arizona and south to modern-day Baja California and northwest Sonora, between Athabaskan language–speaking groups and indigenous peoples along the Coast of the Pacific Northwest.
 It has also been proposed by some that contact was made by the Chumash and the Tongva with Polynesians, such as the Central Polynesian groups in the 8th century and the Native Hawaiians in the 14th century, who could have provided the shipbuilding knowledge to create Tomol canoes.